ValveSoftware/GameNetworkingSockets/README_PARTNER.md

     VPC will locate the platform toolchain from the appropriate environment variables.

 6. Open the solution and build in Visual Studio.

+7. You can enable/disable several features with `STEAMNETWORKINGSOCKETS_xxx` AND `SDR_xxx` defines.
+For example, if you don't need to run servers in our dedicated servers, you turn off `SDR_ENABLE_HOSTED_SERVER` and `SDR_ENABLE_HOSTED_CLIENT`.
+If you just want to compile the library for a console but don't wnat to talk to relays, turn off `STEAMNETWORKINGSOCKETS_ENABLE_SDR`